oliverproud/oliverproud.github.io/_posts/2020-01-22-draft-ml-questions-post.md

 $$w_{ij} = \frac{\exp{w'_{ij}}}{\sum_j \exp{w'_{ij}}}$$

+And that is the basic operation of self-attention

 ### 5. How can you deal with class imbalance?

 There are a few main ways to account for class imbalance: